felipelmc/felipelmc/README.md

 I study Data Science and A. I. at [FGV EMAp](https://emap.fgv.br/en) and Social Sciences at [FGV CPDOC](https://cpdoc.fgv.br/en).
 I work at [Visagio](https://visagio.com/en/home/) :rocket: 💚, a global business development and transformation platform.
 More specifically, I apply data solutions in a large education company.

-- ☕ I'm interested in Statistics, Machine Learning and the use of data on impactful matters
+- ☕ I'm interested in Statistics, Machine Learning & Deep Learning, Quantitative Methodology and the use of data on impactful matters
 - 📚 I've been studying more about bayesian statistics and multilevel modeling
 - 🎮 Other than that, I'm also into: Political Science[^1], playing video games[^2] and (sometimes) exercising